Economy of India: Corruption

 Corruption has been a pervasive problem in India.
 A 2005 study by Transparency International (TI) found that more than half of those surveyed had first-hand experience of paying a bribe or peddling influence to get a job done in a public office in the previous year.
 A follow-up study in 2008 found this rate to be 40 percent.
-In 2011, TI ranked India at 95th place amongst 183 countries in perceived levels of public sector corruption.
-By 2016, India saw a reduction in corruption, and its ranking improved to 79th place.

 In 1996, red tape, bureaucracy, and the Licence Raj were suggested as a cause for institutionalised corruption and inefficiency.
-More recent reports suggest the causes of corruption include excessive regulations and approval requirements, mandated spending programs, monopoly of certain goods and service providers by government-controlled institutions, bureaucracy with discretionary powers, and lack of transparent laws and processes.
+21st century reports suggest the causes of corruption include excessive regulations and approval requirements, mandated spending programs, monopoly of certain goods and service providers by government-controlled institutions, bureaucracy with discretionary powers, and lack of transparent laws and processes.

 Computerisation of services, various central and state vigilance commissions, and the 2005 Right to Information Act – which requires government officials to furnish information requested by citizens or face punitive action – have considerably reduced corruption and opened avenues to redress grievances.

-In 2011, the Indian government concluded that most spending fails to reach its intended recipients, as the large and inefficient bureaucracy consumes budgets.
-India's absence rates are among the worst in the world; one study found that 25% of public sector teachers and 40% of government-owned public-sector medical workers could not be found at the workplace.
-Similarly, many issues are facing Indian scientists, with demands for transparency, a meritocratic system, and an overhaul of the bureaucratic agencies that oversee science and technology.

-India has an underground economy, with a 2006 report alleging that India topped the worldwide list for black money with almost $1,456 billion stashed in Swiss banks.
-This would amount to 13 times the country's total external debt.
-These allegations have been denied by the Swiss Banking Association.
-James Nason, the Head of International Communications for the Swiss Banking Association, suggested "The (black money) figures were rapidly picked up in the Indian media and in Indian opposition circles, and circulated as gospel truth.
-However, this story was a complete fabrication.
-The Swiss Bankers Association never published such a report.
-Anyone claiming to have such figures (for India) should be forced to identify their source and explain the methodology used to produce them."

-A Step was taken by Prime Minister Modi, on 8 November 2016, involved the demonetization of all 500 and 1000 rupee bank notes (replaced by new 500 and 2000 rupee notes) to return black money into the economy followed by criticism that the measure was deemed ineffective by economists and negatively affected the poorest people of India.
-This demonetisation together with the introduction of the goods and services tax(GST) is believed to be responsible for the slowdown in growth.

-Education
+Overcriminalisation

+The use of criminal punishment in India has expanded indiscriminatory into civil, social, economic, and regulatory affairs becoming a tool for day-to-day governance.
+Scholars have noted crude estimations of offences ranging from 12,000 to 150,000.
+A 2025 report by Vidhi Centre for Legal Policy, a New Delhi-based think tank estimated that federal laws in India contained 7,305 distinct offences across 370 central laws, out of ~890 that were in force then.
+Specifically related to business laws, a 2022 report by Observer Research Foundation and TeamLease Services noted 26,134 criminal clauses in India's business laws, and asserted that of the total 69,233 compliances in India, 37.8 percent carried imprisonment as a punishment for violation.